morewings/react-omni-provider/README.md

 };
 ```

-## Higher Order Component
+## Higher-order Component

-There is also Higher Order component available with same functionality.
+There is also a higher-order component available with the same functionality.

 ```tsx
 import type {ComponentProps} from 'react';